SanjitSG/SanjitSG/README.md

 Also interested in:

 - Computer vision, Machine Learning.
-- Digital Marketing, SEO, SMM, Blogging
+- Digital Marketing, SEO, SMM, Blogging</s>

+Learning How to Represent Information within problem domain as data in program.
+Because structure of the information flows all the way through the structure of the functions in the program.

 Cheers.\
 Sanjit Gawade